With signing of Tim Horn, Huskies hope they’ve found an answer to recent kicking woes

 The Huskies have a kicker included in their 2019 recruiting class, and by all accounts they got a good one.

-Tim Horn, out of Punahou High School in Honolulu, is 6-feet-2 and 206 pounds and rated as the No. 2 kicker in the nation by Chris Sailer Kicking.
+Tim Horn, out of Punahou High School in Honolulu, is 6 feet 2 and 206 pounds and rated as the No. 2 kicker in the nation by Chris Sailer Kicking.

 In a competition featuring more than 300 kickers, Horn won the “overall” kicking championship during a Chris Sailer camp in Las Vegas in January.
-He went 8-for-8, with a long of 55 yards, to win the field-goal competition, and he “easily” won the kickoff challenge by averaging 70-plus yards with a 4.1-second hangtime.
+He went 8 for 8, with a long of 55 yards, to win the field-goal competition, and he “easily” won the kickoff challenge by averaging 70-plus yards with a 4.1-second hang time.

 Horn was one of 20 recruits to sign with the Huskies on Wednesday.